ColeBeemer/Expense-Tracker-CLI/README.md

 # Expense-Tracker-CLI
 A simple expense tracker application to manage your finances.
-The application should allow users to add, delete, and view their expenses.
-The application should also provide a summary of the expenses. https://roadmap.sh/projects/expense-tracker
+The application allows users to add, delete, and view their expenses.
+The application also provides a summary of the expenses. https://roadmap.sh/projects/expense-tracker